 I follow in the tradition of artists/printmakers like Donald Judd, Frank Stella, Brice Marden, and Helen Frankenthaler.
-While those artists explored flatness, my work explores the next step--creating dimension, movement, and the illusion of space using the universal languages of color and form.
-I am influenced by Futurism, Modernism, Pop, and graffiti.
+While those artists explored flatness, my work explores dimension, movement, and the illusion of space--unlike the geometric dimension of Al Held, but one that is organic and free-form.
+Futurism, Modernism, Pop, and Graffiti influence me.
 Digital art enables me to use the same thought processes of traditional printmaking without the toxicity of using traditional materials on a daily basis.
-I investigate our perception of language, logic, and ambiguity, and how they influence cognition and the process of change.

 Carolyn Frischling's Dynamic Works Brings Printmaking Into The Digital Age

 Digital printmaker wants work to impart a sense of well-being

 CAROLYN FRISCHLING: DIGITAL ART ENABLES ME TO USE THE SAME THOUGHT PROCESSES OF TRADITIONAL PRINTMAKING WITHOUT THE TOXICITY OF USING TRADITIONAL MATERIALS ON A DAILY BASIS